 Use Array to Enhance Hash Table (ArrayHashMap)

-that maintains the insertion order of keys.
+that maintains the insertion order of keys in a hash table.

-Adding a randomKey()
+Adding randomKey()

 API